 - The first episode of ‘Film’ was broadcast on 16th November 1971.

-- During its initial run, ‘Film’ was fronted by a number of presenters, including Barry Norman.
+- During its initial run, ‘Film’ was fronted by multiple presenters, including most notably, Barry Norman.

 - Barry Norman became ‘Film’s’ regular host from 1972.
 He also became the show’s longest running host, staying with ‘Film’ until 1998.

 - Jonathan Ross took over as host of ‘Film’ from 1999 until 2010.

 - Claudia Winkleman became the host of ‘Film’ in 2010, with Danny Leigh joining as the show’s resident critic.
 Winkleman stayed on ‘Film’ until 2016 and Leigh remained with the show until 2017.